 - Tour the vibrant, modern, city of Ramallah

-- Hear different sides of the conflict narrative, by meeting both settlers and Palestinians
+- Hear different sides of the conflict narrative, by meeting both Israeli settlers and Palestinians

 - Stay in the top-rated Abraham Hostel in Jerusalem!

-- Day Tour – Best of the West Bank Tour
+Day Tour – Best of the West Bank Tour (Guided)

-- Day Tour - Nablus & Jenin Tour
+Day Tour – Gaza Border Reality Tour (Guided)

-Day Tour – Hebron Dual Narrative Tour
+Day Tour – Hebron Dual Narrative Tour (Guided)

-- If you start on Sunday, you will do the Hebron tour, the Nablus, Jenin Tour and then the Best of the West Bank.
+If you start on Sunday, you will do the Hebron tour, Gaza Border reality Tour and then the Best of the West Bank.

-- If you start on Monday, you will do the Nablus, Jenin Tour, then the Best of the West Bank, and end up with the Hebron tour.
+If you start on Monday, you will do the Gaza Border reality Tour, then the Best of the West Bank, and end up with the Hebron tour.

 - Order of Tours changes depending on start date.
 See your confirmation for full itinerary